 The Art of Moving the Needle

-Making a contribution is what I am here for.
-It is often called impact and always requires leadership.
-My goal has been to drive fundamental change that is systemic and long-term, and to do so on multiple issues that I care about over an extended period of time.
-This ambition required me to build lasting institutions and to develop a replicable approach and methodology in order to repeatedly and systematically move the needle.
+My desire to make a significant and distinct contribution to my society and to humanity is what drives me.
+Such contribution is often called “impact” and always requires “leadership.”
+My goal has been to drive “fundamental change” that is systemic and long-term, and to do so on multiple issues that I care about over an extended period of time.
+This ambition required me to build lasting institutions and to develop a replicable approach in order to repeatedly and systematically move the needle.

 All of my initiatives were designed to have a big impact, and I have always tried to scale them.
-In this mold, the Reut Institute was created to be a platform for creating and effectuating multiple policy efforts across a broad range of issues.
-For example, TOM was birthed by Reut to solve a challenge we encountered in Israel, but also to be a global humanitarian project for both developing and developed nations.
+In this mold, the Reut Institute was designed to be a platform for creating and effectuating multiple policy efforts across a broad range of issues.
+For example, TOM was birthed by Reut to solve a challenge we encountered in Israel (see ISRAEL 15 Vision and 21st Century Tikkun Olam), but also to be a global humanitarian project for both developing and developed nations.

 Reut: Substantive Impact

 Reut has been my platform for creating and effectuating breakthrough ideas about the prosperity and wellbeing of Israel and the Jewish People.
 I wanted to be a shaper of future reality, and not a ‘commentator’ on the present.
 This required acquiring and developing a signature methodical approach, which was instilled in every member of our team and guided every effort of our organization.